-This new GLINT study extends the XNAV navigation concepts to celestial sources emitting much higher energy photons (20 keV - 1 MeV).
-This paper details GLINT techniques to use γ ray photons from distant celestial gamma-ray bursts (GRB) to provide measurements supporting the continual estimation of three-dimensional spacecraft position and velocity.
-Whereas XNAV concepts can compute an absolute position of a spacecraft with respect to an inertial origin, the overall GLINT concept measures the relative range of an observing vehicle with respect to a reference observer along the line-of-sight to a celestial source.
-This relative position is computed using multiple relative range measurements based upon the difference in the arrival time of the burst at each spacecraft's location.
+sources that emit γ -rays, this paper details GLINT techniques to use γ -ray photons from distant celestial gamma-ray bursts (GRBs) to provide measurements supporting the continual estimation of threedimensional (3-D) spacecraft position and velocity.
+Whereas XNAV concepts can compute an absolute position of a spacecraft with respect to an inertial origin, the overall GLINT concept measures the relative range of an observing vehicle with respect to a reference observer along the line of sight (LOS) to a celestial source.
+This relative position is computed using multiple relative-range measurements based upon the difference in the arrival time of the burst at each spacecraft's location.
 These relative-range measurements can be computed anywhere in the solar system (and beyond), wherever a spacecraft and reference station can detect the same burst and share their reception information.
 Although these bursting events are aperiodic, happening only once per star, GRBs emanate from all directions of the sky with sufficient regularity for navigation.
-GLINT-based navigation solutions can be continuously updated while on an interplanetary cruise, or in orbit about a destination planetary body, including asteroids.
-As a relative navigation solution, GLINT is intended to complement the DSN infrastructure, and the eventual XNAV concepts.
+GLINTbased navigation solutions can be continuously updated while on an interplanetary cruise or in orbit about a destination planetary body, including asteroids.
+As a relative navigation solution, GLINT is intended to complement the existing DSN infrastructure, and the eventual XNAV implementations.

-A significant advantage supporting the GLINT implementation is that γ -ray detectors are currently incorporated on almost all deep space missions and science missions in Earth orbit as part of their instrument package.
+A significant advantage supporting the GLINT implementation is that γ -ray detectors are currently incorporated on almost all deepspace missions and science missions in Earth orbit as part of their instrument package.
 These detectors support the science investigations of space radiation, as well as evaluation of the composition of elements on planetary bodies.
-Several operating γ -ray detection systems are continuing to actively collect GRB photon data, providing an on-going resource for GLINT analysis.
-While GRB sources are non-repeating and non-periodic due to their cataclysmic nature, their flux intensities are much higher than most other high-energy celestial sources, including X-ray pulsars studied previously.^{5, 6} They therefore yield higher signal-to-noise and more well-defined morphological profile characteristics for burst time comparisons.
+Several operating γ -ray detection systems are continuing to actively collect GRB photon data, providing an ongoing resource for GLINT analysis.
+Although GRB sources are nonrepeating and nonperiodic due to their cataclysmic nature, their flux intensities are much higher than most other highenergy celestial sources, including x-ray pulsars studied previously [5,6].
+GRBs therefore yield higher signal-to-noise and more welldefined morphological profile characteristics for burst time comparisons.

-An initial study using past and current observed γ -ray mission data has demonstrated that the relative navigation performance of hundreds of kilometer accuracy is readily available.
-However, it will be shown that sub-km level positioning is expected to be achieved by the GLINT system using future enhanced photon timing and processing algorithms.
+An initial study using past and current observed γ -ray mission data has demonstrated that the relative navigation performance of tens to hundreds of kilometers accuracy is readily available.
+However, it will be shown that subkilometer level positioning is expected to be achieved by the GLINT system using enhanced photon timing and processing algorithms.